 1 tbs Vanilla Extract

 In a saucepan, melt everything together on medium heat until smooth.
-Let cool down and occasionally mix to keep the mixture from crusting at the top.
+Remove pan from the stove, let cool, and stir occasionally to keep the sauce from hardening.
 Note* I would not recommend using sauce more than two weeks.
-If sauce does harden, run under hot water.
+If sauce hardens, run under hot water.

 Now pour yourself a cup of coffee and enjoy :).